nicklalone/igme382-f23/12 - Midterm and Thanksgiving Break.md

 There are a few givens to consider with regard to maps and disaster.
 We will state these givens now:

 1. We refer to the event that creates the disaster a hazard.
 These hazards can be natural, manmade, and technological.
-2. Disasters begin long before the hazard.
+2. Disasters begin long before the hazard and as such, we can map those risky areas if we wanted to.
 3. Vulnerability and risk are not equal across the population.

 But what does this have to do with maps?